-Executive Sub-Committee membership shall consist of a Chair, Vice Chair and Member-At-Large.
-The Executive Committee will work with Public Health staff to be available for staff consultations between meetings, plan meeting agendas and coordinate Committee membership recruitment.
+When applicable, the Chair and Vice Chair will work with Public Health staff for consultations between meetings, to plan meeting agendas and coordinate Committee membership recruitment.

-- Nomination and selection of Committee positions will happen at the last meeting of each year.
+- Nomination and selection of Committee positions will occur every two years.

-- Generally, it will be expected that the previous year’s Vice Chair will move into the Chair position and a new Vice Chair and Member-At –Large will be nominated and elected to serve.
+- Generally, it will be expected that the previous year’s Vice Chair will move into the Chair position and a new Vice Chair will be nominated and elected to serve.

-- Each term is for two years and positions can be held by the same person in consecutive terms by election.
+- Each term is for two years, but positions can be held by the same person in consecutive terms by election.

 Other sub-committees will be appointed as standing sub-committees or as ad hoc sub-committees, to conduct activities or the business of the ACAC.